sutrolabs/census-docs/destinations/vitally.md

 Learn more about all of our sync behaviors on our [Core Concept page](../basics/core-concept/#the-different-sync-behaviors).
 {% endhint %}

-[Contact us](mailto:support@getcensus.com) if you want Census to support more objects and sync behaviors for Vitally.
+[Contact us](mailto:support@getcensus.com) if you want Census to support more Vitally objects and/or behaviors.

 ### User Behavior Notes